 Sage (Salvia apiana) is a perennial shrub that is native to the southwestern United Sates and northwestern Mexico.
 Sage belongs to the mint family with rosemary, oregano, lavendar, thyme and basil.
 Native Americans call sage qaashil in Luiseno, shihtaay or palhtaay in Kumeyaay , kasilile in Tongva, we’wey in Chumash, qas’ily in Chahuilla, shaliai in Paipai and Ihattay in Cochimi.

-The leaves have oils and resins that are aromatic when rubbed.
+The leaves contain oils and resins that are aromatic when rubbed.
 Active chemical compounds of sage include: 1,8-cineole, Camphor, Borneol, Bornyl acetate, Camphene, Alpha- and beta-thujone, Linalool, Alpha- and beta-caryophyllene, Alpha-humulene, Alpha- and beta-pinene, Viridiflorol, Pimaradiene, Salvianolic acid, Rosmarinic acid, Carnosolic acid, Ursolic acid.
-The leaves can be used to make team oils or a culinary spice.
+The leaves can be used as a medicament or as a culinary spice.
+The oils can be extracted as used therapeutically.
 The seed can be used to make pinole, a food staple.
 The plants are also friendly to bees, hawk moths and hummingbirds especially when the flowers bloom in spring.

 Sage has one of the longest histories of use of any culinary or medicinal herb.
 Ancient Egyptians used sage as a fertility drug.
 In the first century C.E.
 Greek physician Dioscorides reported that the decoction of sage stopped bleeding of wounds and cleaned ulcers and sores.
 Sage has been used by herbalists externally to treat pain, inflammation, sprains, swelling, ulcers, and bleeding, Alzheimers disease.
 Sage leaves has a long history of treating sore throats and coughs as a gargle.
 Sage has an anti-spasmodic action which reduces tension in smooth muscle, and it can be used in a steam inhalation for asthma attacks.
 Sage was officially listed in the United States Pharmacopoeia from 1840 to 1900.
 Modern studies show that sage is an antibacterial against Staphyloccoccus aureas, Bacillus species, Klebsiella pneumoniae, Escherichia coli, Salmonella species and Candida brassicae.

 Sage has been used by Native Americans and healers for thousands of years to dispel negative energies, cleanse, purify and protect.
-With Black-Foot Cherokee in my heritage, I have used sage for for blessings and now find it as an integral part of my everyday practices.
+With Black-Foot Cherokee in my heritage, I have used sage for blessings and utilize it in my everyday practices.
 Sage is widely used by spiritualists and healers for blessing ceremonies, health, prosperity and protection.
 The blessing ceremony is performed for many reasons.

 - When you move into a new living space